Alexmhack/django_library/README.md

 the same approach we used for the Author detail view and added Book objects for each author in TabularInline style

+We have made a templates folder inside the catalog and in there we have our base html file index file and static folder that contains the css folder for the CSS files

+We extends the index.html to base_generic.html and load our static files in base html file

+The urls are not hardcoded, they are defined using the url template tag